Things to Know Before Visiting Singapore

 • The First “+” refers to a 10% Service Charge, which goes to the restaurant.

 • The Maths: If your meal costs $20, a 10% service charge brings it to $22.
 The 9% GST is then calculated on this amount, bringing your total to $23.98.
-In short, your final bill is about 19.9% higher than the menu price.
+In short, your final bill will be about 19.9% higher than the menu price.

 The good news: at hawker centres, coffeeshops and food courts, there is no service charge and no GST.
 What you see on display is exactly what you pay.